 Skills: Variables, functions, basic UI | Time: 2–4 hours | Tech: HTML, CSS, JavaScript

-Build a functional calculator with basic operations (add, subtract, multiply, divide).
-Start with vanilla JavaScript, then rebuild in React to practice component state management.
-Add features like keyboard support and calculation history for extra challenge.
+Build a working calculator with add, subtract, multiply, and divide.
+Start with vanilla JavaScript to understand state, then rebuild it in React to practice component logic.
+Add keyboard support and a calculation history panel for extra challenge.

 2. To-Do List Application

 Create a task manager with add, edit, delete, and mark-complete functionality.
-Add features like priority tags, due dates, and filter options (all/active/completed) to increase complexity and demonstrate data management skills.
+Use localStorage so tasks persist on refresh.
+Add priority tags, due dates, and filter views (all / active / completed) for a more complete data management experience.

 3. Personal Portfolio Website